It's important for any age-friendly community to have older people at the heart of those decisions

-- Connect communities that share our ambition of creating more age-friendly communities
+- Connect communities that share our ambition of becoming more age-friendly

 - Share learning about what works across age-friendly cities and communities to create the conditions for ageing better at the local level